Scrummy Lane

 A closeup of cinnamon rolls from above drizzled with icing and orange zest

-If you thought cinnamon scrolls were too fiddly to make at home, this easy 1-hour recipe with a delicious 2-ingredient orange icing is going to change your life!
-2 'secret' ingredients help to keep these scrolls moist and gooey.
+If you thought cinnamon rolls were too fiddly to make at home, this easy 1-hour recipe with a delicious 2-ingredient orange icing is going to change your life!
+2 'secret' ingredients help to keep these rolls moist and gooey.
 With just 20 minutes hands-on time, the oven will do the rest of the work.
-These are ready and on the table in around an hour, so they're perfect for a last-minute morning or afternoon tea, or even a crowd pleasing dessert that you can prepare ahead.
+These are ready and on the table in around an hour, so they're perfect for a last-minute breakfast.
 There are endless ways to make them your own, and you can even freeze them to bake later.
 Give them a try and you'll make them again and again.

 For the dough